ciaranmurphy10/pands-weekly-tasks/README.md

 >Extra:
 >Modify the program to deal with account numbers of any length (yes that is a vague requirement, comment your assumptions)

+### Instructions

+Run the following command in a terminal such as PowerShell or Bash, ensuring that Python is installed:

+`python accounts.py`

 ## Discussion
 When the user enters their account number it will initially be stored as a string, but since strings are immutable and cannot be changed once they're created, we'll need to convert it to another type so that we can edit the last four digits.
 Lists are an ideal data type for manipulation, so we'll use the `list()` method to convert our string to a list.